melon is a plant eaten and used

 Bitter Melon has been used for centuries for its broad health benefits.

 It's high in fiber and vitamin C. It also contains the B vitamins, riboflavin, thiamine, niacin and B6, as well as magnesium, potassium and zinc.
 Recent studies indicate that bitter melon, in addition to lowering blood sugar, can also lower plasma lipids and VLDL in diabetic animal models as well as animals fed a high-fat diet, suggesting an effect on lipoprotein metabolism.
 It may also have some anti viral activity and anti-cancer potential.
+Other possible ingredients in this plant include: Polypeptide-P, charantin, and cucurbitane triterpenoids.
 Cinnamon herb, gymnema sylvestre leaves (Gumar), Nopal (prickly pear cactus), American ginseng herb and fenugreek, are additional herbs to consider.

 Breast cancer prevention or